Imbalances of the Cardiovascular System

 Kidney disease may occur as a result of the damage done to arteries within the kidneys.

-B12 also contains Cobalt.
+B12 Cobalamin: B12 also contains Cobalt.
 It requires intrinsic factor produced in the stomach for its absorption.
 The thyroid hormone also facilitates absorption.
 Excess calcium intake may interfere with B12 absorption.
-The body can store B12 but for a limited amount of time.
+The body is able to store B12 but for a limited amount of time.
 It is necessary for the health of the nervous system and for folic acid metabolism, and plays a role in reducing homocysteine levels which are associated with cardio-vascular disease.
 High alcohol and caffeine intake, oral contraception, chronic digestive disorders, hyperthyroidism, can interfere with B12 absorption.

 [ i ] Parallax section below.
 Click on the section below to upload image.
 Don't worry if it looks weird in the Weebly editor.
 It'll look normal on your published site.